Narmada2706/Skill-India-AI-ML/README.md

 # Who am I?

 My Name is Narmada .I am Pursuing Third Year in Computer Science And Engineering from SGGS College Nanded.
+NOW I am Doing Internship in Machine learning and Artificial Intelligence Domain.

 # Other Useful Links:
 https://www.linkedin.com/in/narmada-ugale-b411a61ab/